DavideNapolitano/BONES/README.md

 ## 🏗️ Default Settings

-- <ins>Tabular Data</ins>: the classification model is a MultiLayerPerceptro (see paper for details).
+- <ins>Tabular Data</ins>: the classification model is a MultiLayerPerceptron (see paper for details).
 - <ins>Image Data</ins>: the classification model is a ViT pretrained model in the tiny version.

 Beckend models in the different explainers are the same as in the original implementations (see References below).\